 In the Gathering and Processing and Liquids Infrastructure businesses, many of the contracts with customers include take-or-pay commitments.
-In 2021, realized margin from take-or-pay agreements accounted for approximately 40% of total realized margin (approximately 40% in 2020).
+In 2022, contribution from take-or-pay agreements accounted for approximately 35% of total operating margin and realized margin (approximately 40% in 2021)^{4,5}.
 Additionally, in the Gathering and Processing business, Keyera secured, in addition to take-or-pay contracts, area dedications from key producers around the Wapiti and Pipestone gas plants in northwestern Alberta and the Rimbey gas plant.